openshift/enhancements/enhancements/installer/single-node-installation.md

   cluster.
 2. Support for expanding this all-in-one cluster to a regular cluster.

+3. cert rotation won't be handled. as a first step we will create certs with 10 years expiry.

 ## Proposal

-The new installer `create aio-config` command generates an `aio.ign` file, based on an `install-config.yaml` file.
+The new installer `create single-node-config` command generates an `aio.ign` file, based on an `install-config.yaml` file.
 The Ignition configuration includes assets such as TLS certificates and keys.
 When a machine is booted with CoreOS and this Ignition configuration, the